Are you e-Invoice ready? Get your free compliance assessment in 5 minutesAre you e-Invoice ready?Get Your Score

 How Does It Work?

-Germany uses a decentralized exchange model.
+Germany uses a decentralised exchange model.
 There is no central government platform through which B2B invoices must pass.
 Instead, businesses exchange structured invoices directly through their ERP systems or via service providers, using EN 16931-compliant formats.

 For B2G transactions, the federal OZG-RE platform serves as the receiving system, and invoices must include a Leitweg-ID for routing.
-B2B invoices have no such routing requirement — they flow directly between trading partners.
+B2B invoices have no such routing requirement and flow directly between trading partners.
 All invoices must be archived in their original electronic format for at least 8 years under GoBD regulations.

 What Are the Penalties?